eQTL-Catalogue/eQTL-Catalogue-website/src/Methods.md

 - Association testing: [eQTL-Catalogue/qtlmap](https://github.com/eQTL-Catalogue/qtlmap)

 ## Methods
-Detailed description of the methods can be found in our [[flagship paper]](https://doi.org/10.1101/2020.01.29.924266).
+Detailed description of the methods can be found in our [flagship paper](https://doi.org/10.1101/2020.01.29.924266).
 Below is a short overview of the main analysis steps.

 ### Gene expression and splicing quantification